-With results presented in this thesis, we will contribute to the understanding of how these cells behave in a realistic traffic scenario and how much gains we can achieve by implementing the above-mentioned energy saving schemes.
-To keep the results more generic and not specific to any particular set of radio base stations we will implement EARTH power model.
+With results presented in this thesis, we will contribute to the understanding of how these cells behave in a realistic traffic scenario and how much gains can we achieve by implementing the above-mentioned energy-saving schemes.
+To keep the results more generic and not specific to any particular set of radio base stations we will carry out EARTH power model.

 Outline of the Thesis

-In this thesis chapter 1 deals with the introduction, background and motivation for this project, chapter 2 is about the theory of BSs which describes about various cells used in a typical LTE heterogeneous deployment and the transmission techniques used by these BSs like MIMO and OFDM, chapter 3 is where we explain about the Earth Power model and the energy saving schemes, chapter 4 deals with the simulation setup, which is followed by chapters on results and discussions, conclusion and future work.
+In this thesis; chapter 1 deals with the introduction, background and motivation of this project, chapter 2 is about the theory of BSs which describes about various cells used in a typical LTE heterogeneous deployment and the transmission techniques used by these BSs like MIMO and OFDM, chapter 3 is where we explain about the Earth Power model and the energy-saving schemes, chapter 4 deals with the simulation setup, followed by chapters on results and discussions, conclusion and future work.

 Theory